 - If the package is approved for use or not in the project's open source catalog

-Bill of materials can be exported as a CSV.
+Bill of materials can be exported as a CSV or in SPDX and CycloneDX formats.

 Learning about security vulnerabilities or licensing issues in a bill of materials

 The bill of materials indicates if a package release is approved or denied for use in the project's open source catalog.
-If a package release is denied for use, information is generally included about why and developers are provided with actionable next steps (such as upgrading to an approved release).
+If a package release is denied for use, information may be included regarding why the package has been denied.
+Developers are then provided with actionable next steps (such as upgrading to an approved release).